Last Modified: June 8, 2012

 This question and answer was part of the OncoLink Brown Bag Chat Series.
 View the entire Head and Neck Cancer Q&A Webchat transcript.

-Apr 1, 2015 - For some patients, reirradiation of recurrent head and neck cancer can extend life.
-But for those with comorbidities or organ dysfunction, such as feeding tube dependence, it is likely to offer only palliative support, according to a report in the March 16 issue of the Journal of Clinical Oncology.
+May 24, 2015 - For some patients, reirradiation of recurrent head and neck cancer can extend life.
+But for those with comorbidities or organ dysfunction, such as feeding tube dependence, it is likely to offer only palliative support, according to a report in the March 1